The Ultimate Web Accessibility Checklist for Developers

 6. Ensure the keyboard is available for all operations

 Always integrate keyboard testing throughout the development process to build a user-friendly experience for your visitors.
-Remember, not all users use a mouse because of problems with fine motor touch, such as muscle spasms, pain in the hands or arms, etc.
+Remember, not all users use a mouse due to fine-motor touch issues, such as muscle spasms or pain in the hands or arms.

 Implementing these practices on your site will enable your visitors to find their way around your web pages using the keyboard: